dhingratul/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
 ## Project Idea
-Stock price prediction using LSTM implemented in keras with TF backend on daily closing price of S&P 500 data from Jan 2000 to Aug 2016
+Stock price prediction using LSTM and 1D Convoltional Layer implemented in keras with TF backend on daily closing price of S&P 500 data from Jan 2000 to Aug 2016
 ## Requirements/Dependencies
 python 3.6,
 tensorflow 1.2,